jinhojang6/keras-object-detection/emotion_training/README.md

 - Find 2 examples in /processed_videos

-## To train new models for emotion classification from scratch
+## Training new models for emotion classification from scratch

 - Download the fer2013.tar.gz file from [here](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data)
 - Move the downloaded file to the datasets directory inside this repository.